 Educate your current employees on your anti-discrimination policyIt is essential for all workers, regardless of their position, to be familiar with an organization’s equality and inclusion policy, even if the company’s values are communicated from the top.

 During the onboarding process, it is crucial to ensure that employees are aware of the expectations, limits and cultural and behavioural guidelines to be observed.
 Creating a culture of openness and transparency, where employees can express their feedback and report any inappropriate conduct, is also vital.
 To guarantee a safe and equitable workplace, companies must train their managers to apply and enforce impartial policies that safeguard all employees from any form of discrimination or abuse.

-Organize training sessions for your employees to assist them comprehend the following:
+Organize training sessions for your employees to assist them in comprehending the following:

 a.
-How does anti-LGBTQ+ discrimination and abuse express themselves inside organizations?
+How discrimination and abuse of LGBTQ+ individuals manifests within organizations?

 b.
-Why is bigotry towards the LGBTQ+ community harmful to both companies and employees?
+Why is prejudice towards the LGBTQ+ community damaging to both companies and employees?

 c.
 How should anti-LGBTQ+ prejudice be confronted or addressed?